Muhtasim-Rasheed/crust-engine/docs/misc.md

 - `random(min, max)`: Returns a random number between the given minimum and maximum values.
 - `distance(x1, y1, x2, y2)`: Returns the distance between the two points `(x1, y1)` and `(x2, y2)`.
 - `distance_to(x, y)`: Returns the distance from the sprite to the point `(x, y)`.
-- `export(content)`: Exports the given content to a file.
+- `write(content)`: Exports the given content to a file.
 The file is created in a the `exports` directory in the project root.
-- `export(content, path)`: Exports the given content to a file at the specified path.
+- `write(content, path)`: Exports the given content to a file at the specified path.
 The path is relative to the project root.
-- `import(path)`: Imports a Crust file at the specified path.
+- `read(path)`: Imports a Crust file at the specified path.
 The path is relative to the project root.
-- `import_binary(path)`: Imports a binary file at the specified path.
+- `read_binary(path)`: Imports a binary file at the specified path.
 The path is relative to the project root.
 - `parse_image(binary)`: Parses the given binary data as an image and returns a list [width, height, pixels].
 The pixels are a list of RGBA values in the format [r, g, b, a].
 - `costume_as_image()`: Returns the image data of the current costume in the same format as `parse_image()`.
 - `screenshot()`: Takes a screenshot of the current screen and saves it to the `exports` directory in the project root.